-DIY Glass Spray Bottles For Homemade Cleaners
+DIY Glass Spray Bottles Using Recycled Bottles

-When you make your own cleaners, you of course need to find a good container to put them in too.
+When you make your own cleaners, you of course need to also find a good container to put them in.
 Many times that container is a plastic spray bottle.
+But what if you like the glass spray bottles?
+Do you find them to be a little too pricey for your budget?

-But if you keep looking, you may be able to find a couple!
-I found a 16 oz apple cider vinegar bottle that was perfect, and also found an 8.45 oz mineral water (sold in a 6 pack) that worked for these purposes too. {Note: You may need to adjust the size of your favorite homemade cleaner recipes to fit in whatever size bottle you are repurposing – Click here to see more of my homemade cleaners}
+I found a 16 oz apple cider vinegar bottle that was perfect, and also found an 8.45 oz mineral water (sold in a 6 pack) that worked for these purposes too.{Note: You may need to adjust the size of your favorite homemade cleaner recipes to fit in whatever size bottle you are repurposing.

 Using Recycled Bottles for DIY Glass Spray Bottles